greyshirtguy/ProPresenter7-Proto/README.md

   * PlayLists
   * (TODO: all other protobuf definitions like workspace, stage, CCLI etc etc)

-## WARNING: These are unsupported, reverse-engineered files created by a fan user - NOT RenewedVision.
+## WARNING: These are unsupported, reverse-engineered files created by a fan user.
+__They are NOT created, endorsed or supported by the makers of ProPresenter: RenewedVision.__

 In addition to the "usual disclaimers" that should obviously apply, please note the following:
 * __Do NOT contact Renewed Vision for support!__
 * _If you don't understand what you are doing and/or you don't have a brilliant backup and disaster-recovery processes, you may end up destroying your ProPresenter documents and configuration.
 Do not even try to use these proto files - if you don't know what you are doing_